 Can I Go to Jail for Hiding My Car from the Repo Man?

 This is common question: should I hide my car from the repo agent?
 Should I trade vehicles with a friend so my lender can't find it?
 Should I hide my car in a parked garage?
 Can I do these things?
 Will I go to jail?
 Will I get in trouble?
+There are legal rights you have in connection with your vehicle and Wisconsin repossession laws.
+Understanding your legal right to stop a repossession is key.

 If you are asking yourself these questions, no, you're not going crazy.
 These are common questions asked by consumers facing a potential repossession.
 Many consumers are also concerned about going to jail or facing other criminal charges for hiding their own vehicle.
 A review of the law surrounding vehicles is helpful in answering these questions, so here's some nuts-and-bolts advice.
 We also offer free online scheduling for appointments.